wangsix/smdataset/README.md

   * `desc_or_author`: A free-text field reserved for a description or author for the chart.
 Can be useful as a single author might have more consistent difficulty assignments
   * `difficulty_coarse`: An author-assigned coarse difficulty; one of `Beginner`, `Easy`, `Medium`, `Hard`, `Challenge`, `Edit`
   * `difficulty_fine`: An author-assigned fine-grain difficulty; a numerical value where lower is easier and higher is harder.
 There is no science here and the numbers are extremely subjective
-  * `wav_preview_fp`: Path to the preview wav file generated for this chart for sanity checking the event timings
   * `notes`: List of `[Time (s), Event]` pairs.
 The length of the event should be consistent per chart and indicates the number of arrows in the game mode.
 For each arrow, one of the following values should occur.
 There is very little data for some of the arrow types, so it's probably a good idea to ignore them or interpret them as normal notes.
     * `0` (common): No note
     * `1` (common): Normal note